 \subsection{Variables in the 47 Tuc Field}

-As an assessment of the pipeline performance and DP1 data products, we crossmatched the 47~Tuc \texttt{Object} and \texttt{DiaObject} \citep{DiaObject} tables to a catalog of known variables from \cite{Weldrake2004}.
-The original catalog contains 100 variables stars across an approximately 1 square degree field centered on the cluster, which is presented in their paper in Table~2.
+As an assessment of the pipeline performance and DP1 data products, we crossmatched the 47~Tuc field's \texttt{Object} and \texttt{DiaObject} \citep{DiaObject} tables to a catalog of known variables from \cite{Weldrake2004}.
+The original catalog contains 100 variables stars across an approximately 1~deg$^{2}$ field centered on the cluster, which is presented in their paper in Table~2.
 Their Tables~3--5 then detail the fitted period and amplitude of of each variable, broken out by variable type: RR Lyrae (RRLyr), Eclipsing Binaries (EcBs) and others, mostly long period variables (LPVs).
 Separately, a table was published to SIMBAD containing additional photometry, as well as an identifier column and links to other references for each variable.
 We consolidated the tables, ignoring rows with only limits or approximations of the period, amplitude or photometry, leaving 72 variables remaining.
 The 72 variables left include 19 EcBs, 8 detached EcBs, 11 LPVs, and 36 RRLyr.
 All RRLyr recovered likely belong to the SMC according to distance moduli derived by \cite{Weldrake2004}.

-We then used the Large Survey Database \citep[LSDB]{Caplar2025} to crossmatch the 72 variable catalog to both the \texttt{Object} table and \texttt{DiaObject} table narrowed down to contain only those located in the 47 Tuc field.
-We find 5 matches to \texttt{Objects} and 62 matches with \texttt{DiaObjects}.
-Three variables, all RR Lyrae (ID: V23, V73, and V88) are found in both tables.
+We then used the Large Survey Database \citep[LSDB;][]{Caplar2025} to crossmatch the 72 variable catalog to both the \texttt{Object} table and \texttt{DiaObject} table narrowed down to contain only those located in the 47 Tuc field.
+We find 5 matches to the \texttt{Object} table and 62 matches with the \texttt{DiaObject} table.
+Three variables, all RR Lyrae (ID: V23, V73, and V88), are found in both tables.
 The two objects not found in the \texttt{DiaObject} table correspond to one EcB and one detached EcB.
 As discussed in Section~\ref{sec:objtab}, the skipped debelending on the denser areas closer to the cluster core results in fewer detected objects toward the center, as shown in the middle panel of Figure~\ref{fig:depthcoverage}.
-In contrast, more \texttt{DiaObject}s are detected closer to the cluster core because the difference images are less crowded after template subtraction.
+In contrast, more ``DiaObjects" are detected closer to the cluster core because the difference images are less crowded after template subtraction.
 For our variable star crossmatching, we therefore use the \texttt{DiaObject} table, particularly because we expect there to be residual flux in the difference images due to the variability of our targets.